integr8ly/rhmi-utils/README.md

 # rhmi-utils

-## Getting started
+# Getting started

-To get started using any of the provided analysis scripts, simply clone the repo to your local machine and
+To get started using any of the provided analysis scripts and/or , simply clone the repo to your local machine
 ```
 $ git clone https://github.com/integr8ly/rhmi-utils.git
 Cloning into 'rhmi-utils'...